NASA-SW-VnV/fret/fret-electron/docs/_media/UsingTheSimulator/ltlsim.md

 ***

 ### Traces
-From this menu, a trace can be selected from existing and loaded traces or a new (empty) trace can be created.
-The values of the current trace are lost unless that trace has been exported.
+From the `Traces` menu, a trace can be selected from existing and loaded traces can be selected.
+The visualizer shows the selected traces and valuates it.

+Note that the values of the previous trace are lost unless that trace has been updated or exported.
+If the TraceID shown in the header line is adorned with an asterisk `*`, that trace has *not* been updated and informationmight be lost

-### New Trace
+### Trace ID
+This field shows the ID (or short name) of the current trace

+* When LTLSIM is started from the editor, an empty trace with the ID `UNNAMED` is generated and its status is set to not updated
+* When one or more variables of the current trace are manually modified, the status of the current trace is set to not-updated.
+The trace ID is adorned by a `*`.

+### CLEAR

-A new trace with zero-values is generated when selecting the `EMPTY` button.
-The values of the previous trace are lost unless saved.
-A new trace ID will be generated.
+A new trace with zero-values is generated when selecting the `CLEAR` button.
+The values of the previous trace are lost if it is not updated (an asterisk is shown at the name).
+A new trace ID will be generated of the form `T-###` where `###` is a number.

-### Annotating Traces
+### Annotating and Updating Traces
 When clicking on the `+` button, a dialog pops up, which allows the user to enter or update:

-* Trace ID - short name which will be displayed at the top and in the menues
+* Trace ID - short name which will be displayed at the top and in the menues.
+This trace ID should not contain newlines
 * Trace Description - optional text for describing the trace
-* Link trace to requirement(s) - annotate,, to which requirement(s) this trace belongs.
-Available requirements (from the current project) are available in the pull-down menu `Link to ^`.
+* Link trace to requirement(s) - annotate, to which requirement(s) this trace belongs.
+Available requirements (from the current project) are available in the pull-down menu `Link to`.
 By default the trace always belongs to its principle requirements (the one, for which the visualizer has been opened).
 A trace can belong to one or multiple requirements.
-* cancel - cancel the save or update
+* `CANCEL` - cancel the all changes and return
-* Update - save or update this information to the current trace.
-Only then, the current trace is available and shown in the trace menu
+* `UPDATE` - save or update this information to the current trace.
+Only then, the current trace is considered to be updated, is shown in the `Traces` menu and is available for export.
+After click, the `*` next to the Trace ID in the header line vanishes.

 Notes:

 * if the Trace ID is not changed, the trace information will be updated
 * If the trace-ID is changed, then the current trace will be stored under this name.
-This can be used to produce copies of traces.
+This works somewhat similar to Save-As and can be used to produce a copy of a trace.
-* This popup window creates or updates annotations but  does *not* save the trace to file.
+* This popup window creates or updates traces but does *not* save the trace to a file.

 ***